briandenicola/az-functions-with-workload-identities/README.md

   AZURE_FEDERATED_TOKEN_FILE: /var/run/secrets/azure/tokens/azure-identity-token
 ```

+> **_NOTE:_**: In this repositor, the proper Roles are assigned using Terraform and these configs are defined in the Helm `chart/values.yaml` file that will be populated with values from the Terraform state file.

-### Azure Trigges and Bindings
+### Azure Triggers and Bindings
-Each service that Azure Functions interacts with either by a Trigger or Input/Output requres additional authentication.
-Each service defines the required roles and connection string format but it definitions all follow the `__` nomenclature to group a collection of common Environmental Variables
+Each service that Azure Functions interacts with either by a Trigger or Input/Output requires additional authentication.
+Each service has their own role definitions and connection string format.
+They do all follow the `__` nomenclature to group a collection of common Environmental Variables.

 Example SQL Server Connection:
 ```